Fashion of Diana, Princess of Wales: Fashion and style

 Copies of Diana's British Vogue-featured pink chiffon blouse by David and Elizabeth Emanuel, which appeared in the magazine on her engagement announcement day, sold in the millions.
 She appeared on three British Vogue covers during her lifetime and was featured on its October 1997 issue posthumously.
 She was also featured in the cover story for the July 1997 issue of Vanity Fair.
 The Princess's influential short hairstyle was created by Sam McKnight after a Vogue shoot in 1990, which, in McKnight and Donatella Versace's opinion, brought her more liberty as "it always looked great".
 The Princess reportedly did her own make up and would always have a hairstylist by her side before an event.
 She told McKnight: "It's not for me, Sam.
 It is for the people I visit or who come to see me.
 They don't want me in off-duty mode, they want a princess.
 Let's give them what they want."
+Mary Greenwell, who worked with Diana as a make up artist, stated that Diana would use different techniques such as wearing sunscreen and applying moisturizer to minimize flare-ups of rosacea.